fkfk21/tm_rrt/README.md

 # tm_rrt testing package

+ROS2 version of TM-RRT method (modified by @fkfk21)

 This package has been designed to assess the performance of the TM-RRT (Task and Motion planner based on Rapidly-exploring Random Trees) considering several problem configurations in hospital-logistic scenario with a mobile robotic platform.

 The symbolic knowledge along with an example of problem formulation is available as Prolog file in the ```domains/``` folder.